 Kerry Murphy

-Kerry is a passionate advocate for students with T1D dedicated to ensuring their medical safety and access to a Free Appropriate Public Education.
+Kerry is a passionate global advocate for all people living with diabetes with a particular focus on ensuring students with Type 1 Diabetes (T1D) have the medical safety, support, and educational access they need to succeed.
 Through her advocacy, she highlights the obligation of schools to embrace current technology and FOLLOW T1D CGMs, FOLLOW parent input, and FOLLOW federal laws to ensure the safety of students with T1D.

 The Familial Web of T1D

 Ten years into her marriage, Kerry’s husband was diagnosed with T1D at 37, after initially being misdiagnosed with Type 2, despite his sister's T1D diagnosis at age 12.
-The pattern of T1D diagnoses continued with their niece at age 2, who is now 13, and their daughter, diagnosed at age 3 and now 10.
-Both of their adult sons have tested positive for T1D antibodies and are part of the TrialNet risk screening network at the University of Virginia, which offers free screening for diabetes-related autoantibodies in first-degree relatives.
+The pattern of T1D diagnoses continued with their niece at age 2, who is now 15, and their daughter, diagnosed at age 3 and now 12.
+Both of their adult sons have tested positive for T1D antibodies and one is followed by TrialNet, which offers free screening for diabetes-related autoantibodies in first-degree relatives and access to clinical trials to prevent diagnosis.

 Advocacy Begins at Home